wbthomason/blog/content/post/academic-vim.md

 and [LaTeX](https://www.latex-project.org/) form the best pairing for academic writing.
 I'll give some background on both and explain why I have this preference.

-Pandoc is a wonderful tool for converting text written in one of a surprisingly large number of formats to an even larger number of output formats.
-It can take in Markdown, Emacs Org-Mode syntax, Microsoft Word files, and several other formats[^formats], and output PDFs, LaTeX, HTML, and much more.
+Pandoc is a wonderful tool for converting text written in one of many formats to an even larger set of output formats.
+It takes as input Markdown, Emacs Org-Mode syntax, Microsoft Word files, and several other formats[^formats], and outputs PDFs, LaTeX, HTML, and others.
 In typical use, you write in Pandoc Markdown --- ordinary Markdown[^markdown] extended with some useful features (including footnotes, tables, definition lists, embedded math, etc.) --- and output whatever format you need.
 Pandoc is great for academic writing because it allows you to easily make professional-looking documents with figures, tables, automatically-processed citations, and math.
-Further, because Pandoc can convert to so many output formats, it's trivial to write your content once and publish it in several forms (e.g. in a PDF for submission to a journal or conference, in HTML for publication on a website, etc.).
+Further, because Pandoc can convert Markdown to many output formats, it's trivial to write your content once and publish it in several forms (e.g. in a PDF for submission to a journal or conference, in HTML for publication on a website, etc.).
 Plus, Markdown is so easy and natural to write that you can complete documents very quickly.
 In fact, I wrote this entire post in Markdown.

-With all that said, Markdown does have some shortcomings: Although the "default" is usually very nice, it does not give you enough expressive power to customize every aspect of your document's appearance and typesetting.
+With all that said, Markdown does have some shortcomings: Though the "default" is usually very nice, it does not give you enough expressive power to customize every aspect of your document's appearance and typesetting.
 For that, you need something like LaTeX.
 To quote the project's "About" page[^latex-cite], "LaTeX...is a document preparation system for high-quality typesetting."
 It is already heavily used in several areas of academia (CS, mathematics, and physics in particular), but is suitable for any form of academic writing.
 LaTeX's "best known" strength is its phenomenal typesetting of math symbols, but it also provides rich facilities for controlling the layout and appearance of your document.
-Although there can be a learning curve associated with using LaTeX, there are more good learning resources[^sharelatex] now than ever.
-Moreover, mastering LaTeX is well worth the work - the most beautiful academic documents I've seen use LaTeX for their formatting.
+Using LaTeX has an associated learning curve, but there are more good learning resources[^sharelatex] now than ever.
+Moreover, mastering LaTeX is well worth the work - the most beautiful academic documents I've seen use LaTeX for formatting.

 So, why are Pandoc and LaTeX **together** a great setup for academic writing?
 Pandoc is very easy to write, and very easy to use to get an attractive result --- including math, figures, and the like.